0atman/noboilerplate/scripts/40-compiler-driven-development.md

 However you model your application logic with the type system: structs, enums, the typestate pattern, you can enrich the conversation between you and the compiler to improve your development experience using CDD.

-The goal with modelling in Rust, and languages like it, is to make run-time behaviour, compile-time guarenteed.
+The goal with modelling in Rust, and languages like it, is to make run-time behaviour, compile-time guaranteed.

 Just as in TDD, we can have enormous confidence that we've done the right thing with CDD, by getting the compiler to pull its weight and do some work for us, turning it from a pedantic fusspot, to a superpowered pair programmer.